Weight Loss and Age: 10 Tips for Losing Weight in Your 40s and 50sArticle posted in: Fitness Lifestyle Diet & Nutrition

-8. Mindful Eating Habits: Turn off the tube.

 People who watch television while they eat consume 10 percent more per sitting than those who focus on their food, says a report, published in the American Journal of Clinical Nutrition.
 Mealtimes are ideal for talking with others in your household and sharing your daily experiences.
 If you do snack while catching up on your favorite shows, pick your favorite items from the Nutrisystem snack menu, which offers you lots of sweet or salty options in just the right portion size.

 9. Pass on the kids’ plates.

 Wasting food feels wrong to many of us, so we may feel obligated to finish what’s left on our kids’ plates after they finish eating.
 But this practice can add lots of extra calories to our own diets without much thought about it.
 Instead, discard the excess and begin teaching your children about choosing the right portions for their appetites, a habit that will help them stay healthy when they become adults.

 10. Get personalized.

 When we reach middle age, we are different in many ways than when we were young adults.
 We hope to be wiser and to better understand that the choices we make may affect how we look and feel for the rest of our lives.
 If we have put on excess weight, we need an eating plan that suits our specific needs.
-That’s why the all-new personalized programs from Nutrisystem take into account age, as well as body type, gender, food preferences and more.
+That’s why the all-new personalized programs from Nutrisystem take into account age, as well as body type, gender and more.
 Your personalized plan is the perfect way to shed extra pounds and feel better.
 And the right time to start is now.
 In just a couple weeks, you’ll notice a difference.
 And you’ll reap the benefits for years to come.

-### New text